 Any time data is transferred from the internet, you are downloading.
 Uploading is when data goes the opposite way and is sent out to the internet.

 Posting photos on Facebook and Instagram, or backing up data to a cloud storage service such as Dropbox are common uses at home.
-And if you run a business fast upload speed may be crucial for transferring data to clients.
+For businesses, having a fast upload speed may be crucial for promptly transferring data to clients.

-When it comes to broadband services, the differences in speed between download and upload are pronounced as most connections are asymmetrical.
-This means the link is optimised for faster speeds in one direction, and aside from specialist business services this will always provide a higher download rate at the expense of upload speed.
+When it comes to broadband services the differences in speed between download and upload are pronounced as most connections are asymmetrical.
+This means the link is optimised for faster speeds in one direction, and - specialist business services aside - this will always provide a higher download rate at the expense of upload speed.

-Typically, an ADSL connection with a download speed up to 17Mb will have an upload rate of just 1Mb at best.
+Typically, an ADSL connection with a download speed around 10Mb will have an upload rate of just 512Kb-1Mb at best.

 Symmetrical broadband connections provide the same speed in both directions, but these are rare.
-Fibre To The Home (FTTH) broadband packages may be symmetrical, and some (often expensive) business broadband connections might also offer it.
-Otherwise the vast majority of us are going to be using asymmetric links, which means uploads take far longer to complete than downloads.
+Fibre To The Home (FTTH) broadband packages may be symmetrical, and some (often expensive) business broadband connections will also offer it.
+Otherwise the vast majority of us are going to be using asymmetric broadband optimised for downstream speed, which means uploads take far longer to complete than downloads.

 If you’re planning on using the broadband service in a way which makes heavy use of uploading it’s important to be aware of this and choose the right broadband package in order to get the best possible upload speed.